HARRI TASKINEN – WHO?

 Important for the future are the UNESCO World Heritage and Biosphere Projects.
 During the three years, the intention is to refine and raise the level of service and to think about everything that can be offered to the increasing tourist flows in Tahiti of Lake Päijänne, as long as the progress and success of the projects are clear.

-In February 2021, Tavolo Bianco Oy / Säynätsalo Town Hall has taken its first step on its sustainable tourism development path by making a decision to apply for the Visit Finland Sustainable Travel Finland program.
-The company aims to achieve the Sustainable Travel Finland brand by 2022.
+In February 2021, Tavolo Bianco Oy / Säynätsalo Town Hall took its first step on its sustainable tourism development path by making a decision to apply for the Visit Finland Sustainable Travel Finland program.
+The company aimd to achieve the Sustainable Travel Finland brand by 2022.
+The right to use STF badge was reached laredy in 2021.
 We believe that the development of tourism will be more sustainable for the benefit of our destination and the visitors who come here in terms of their comfort and well-being.
 We value and cherish our beautiful archipelago nature and the heritage of Alvar Aalto, the interests of the area's residents, and the well-being of tourists arriving in the area.

 Tourists are approached with the message: "Regardless of your profession, education, experience or what stage of your life you are in, what mobility you have or who you love, you are always safe and welcome to visit Säynätsalo Town Hall."

 Tavolo Bianco Oy is now developing its tourism services strongly and responsibly in order to promote tourism, attractiveness, and vitality in the region.

 Image: Tilapalvelu © Jiri Halttunen